Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ## 4. Switch back to the main branch

-After preparing the release, switch back to the main branch:
+This command switches back to the main branch from the release branch.

 ```bash
 git checkout main
 ```

-Commit any necessary changes:
+This commits changes to the main branch after switching back

 ```bash
 git commit -m "Final commit before release"